rodo1fo/design-patterns/README.md

     * **Composite**: Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly

     * **Bridge**: Decouple an abstraction from its implementation so that the two can vary independently.

+3. Behavioral

+    * **Visitor**: Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

 ### Differences between Adapter, Facade, Proxy